hyunaseo/OpenAI-for-Galaxy-XR/README.md

 ## Key Features
 - Captures microphone input on Galaxy XR, forwards it to the OpenAI Responses API, and returns text output.
 - Sends the current egocentric camera frame alongside the voice transcript to enrich the OpenAI query context.
-- Provides optional visual debugging by rendering the passthrough capture onto a quad via the `DrawPassThroughOnQuad` prefab.
+- Provides optional visual debugging by rendering the passthrough capture onto a raw image via the `StreamPassthrough` prefab.

 ## Unity Environment
 - Unity Editor: 6000.2.10f1 (Mixed Reality Template)